oplik0/Seeeduino-XIAO/README.md

 ### Pin Multuiplexing

-We don't need to configure the pins ourselves, after using the associated pins, you can call a function directly.
+We don't need to configure the pins ourselves, after using the pins, you can call a function directly.

 - Use pin 6 as the digital pin: